brunotacca/brunotacca/README.md

 </table>

 ### Hi there <img src="images/wave.gif" width="18">, I am from Brazil.
-- Currently working as a Tech Lead at [UNESP](https://unesp.br/) (São Paulo State University)
+- 👨🏻‍💻 Currently working as a Tech Lead at [UNESP](https://unesp.br/) (São Paulo State University)
-- Love to science and innovation.
+- :heartbeat: Love to science and innovation.
-- Passionate with problem solving and daily routines automation.
+- :revolving_hearts: Passionate with problem solving and daily routines automation.
-- :school: Currently researching human kinematics, inertial sensors, and sensor fusion in order to achieve a Master's degree.
+- ✍️ Currently researching human kinematics, inertial sensors, and sensor fusion in order to achieve a Master's degree.
-- Coding since 2004 with 13+ years of expenrience in enterprise wide software development.
+- 🛠 Coding since 2004 with 13+ years of expenrience in enterprise wide software development.

 #### Researcher.
 Always seeking knowledge.